Wodan58/Moy/README.md

 Changes
 -------

-Echo of input to output is not supported, because Lex does not register input lines.
+Echo of input to output is not supported.
-Error messages are limited to "syntax error", because of Yacc's limited support for error handling.
+Error messages are limited to "syntax error".
+Each directory has a separate makefile.

 Installation
 ------------

 In addition to the BDW garbage collector, it is wise to install CMake.
 Then run:

-CMake -G "Unix Makefiles"
+CMake -G "Unix Makefiles" or CMake -G "NMake Makefiles"

 make